 Our Response to the COVID-19 Pandemic

 The COVID-19 pandemic presents a real and urgent risk to our participants, staff and programming.
-This is particularly true in Malawi, where some of our staff and participants are particularly vulnerable to infection as a result of having compromised immune systems.
 Our response is being driven at all times by the desire to reduce this risk pro-actively in the following ways:

 1. Accurate information

 We are leading with the facts about how the virus is spread by providing staff and participants with the correct information on transmission, and how transmission can be prevented by handwashing, physical distancing, wearing face masks, sanitising shared surfaces, and going to get tested if you develop symptoms.

 We are now implementing a new communications strategy for ensuring that this information is disseminated as quickly and clearly as possible.
 This includes disseminating clear and accurate messaging on radio about COVID-19 to the Malawian public, using our methodology and strategy to support this communication in close coordination with the Malawi Government, NGO partners and stakeholders.

 2. Providing resources